Nordgaren/NIF2FBX/README.md

  	-w, --wait                  Switch to wait for the current blender process before going to the next one.
 Ony by default
 ```

 The tool will work recursively through the folder you give it, so it will do all subfolders, as well.
+It will split up all of the subfolders into multiple calls to blender.

 I don't recommend doing all of them at once, as the tool even makes a new scene in blender, and it does get a bit bogged down.
 I will try to fix this in the future.